andreashandel/MADAcourse-RMarkdown/auxiliary/Notes_ToDo_Thoughts.md

 Good info/templates on how to do this https://mine-cetinkaya-rundel.github.io/teach-with-quarto/ Especially talk by Maria and examples linked in her slides

+Update links/references to R4DS 2nd edition instead of 1st.

+check MADA quiz answers to see if there are bad questions

+Write an AI and how to use it section.

 # Notes